ietf-rats/draft-birkholz-rats-suit-attestation-results/draft-birkholz-rats-suit-claims.md

 * reports about updates and their SUIT Commands (SUIT Records).
 * success/failure reports

-Both types of Claims are always bundled in dedicated Claim Sets.
+Each type of Claims is always bundled in a dedicated Claim Set.
 Implementations can encode this information in various different ways (data models), e.g., sets, sequences, or nested structures.

 The SUIT Report is defined in {{-suit-report}}.
 It is used verbatim in this draft.